 Here are some practical considerations to think through first before burying this (or any) time capsule.
-Most of this information also applies to our capped time capsules.
+Most of this information also applies to our Archives Box capped time capsules.
 The information and the latest information is included with any time capsule purchase.

-1. Preparation Tips for Time Capsule Burial
+1. Be Prepared for Your Time Capsule Burial

 - First, be sure you can close the time capsule properly.
 This means the lid fits on the capsule body as well as when you opened the package from us.
 Try opening and closing the time capsule a few times before you need to do the final closure.